SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Shambling Mound

 Rich soil squelches under every footstep.
 Curtains of menacing vines block the way, and muffled groans echo distantly under the darkening canopy.
-But by the time a hapless explorer realizes the ground is moving, it's too late-the shambling mound has devoured them.
+But by the time a hapless explorer realizes the ground is moving, it's too late—the shambling mound has devoured them.

 Found in overgrown swamps, stinking marshes, dense wodes, and dark, damp rainforests, the shambling mound is a wandering mass of vegetation that feeds on everything in their path.

 ### Noxious Origins

 A shambling mound is most often a byproduct of nearby hags or mages, especially evil ones or those utilizing green magic.
 Latent magic seeps into the surrounding land, coalescing into a nocuous creature consumed by hunger.
-The shambling mound knows only that they must grow, and that to grow they must feed-and thus they wander in search of a hunting ground.
+The shambling mound knows only that they must grow, and that to grow they must feed—and thus they wander in search of a hunting ground.

 It is believed these magical origins are what give shambling mounds their ability to produce poisons, which vary from region to region.
 For example, the toxins from a shambling mound along coastal beaches or swamps might appear milky white and smell sweet like manchineel trees.
 Meanwhile, shambling mounds found in rainforests might give off a heady, intoxicating sweet scent at night, luring victims in with beautiful pale blooms like angel's trumpets and producing intense hallucinations for those unfortunate enough to become poisoned.
 But while their specific effects might change, each shambling mound's toxins typically have the same aim: enervate their foes and then magically absorb that lost strength and vitality.